60 Best Bars & Restaurants With Outdoor Dining In NYC

 LOLA Taverna is a colorful escape from the city’s hustle & bustle tucked away in the West Village, serving delicious Greek cuisine and cocktails.
 You’ll feel like you’ve been transported to a whimsical garden as you dine and drink under their rich floral displays that decorate their outdoor seating area.

-The Italian restaurant launched their “Soho Cottages” to bring Italy right to Manhattan.
-Each cottage is decked out in floral arrangements, with bright yellow and white roses crown the cottage roofs making a beautiful ambiance alongside your more beautiful bowl of pasta.
-There’s even a 24K gold leaf pasta!
+The Italian restaurant brings Italy right to Manhattan with inspiration from vivid florals and palms.
+Their exterior is decked out in floral arrangements, with bright yellow and white roses crown the cottage roofs making a beautiful ambiance alongside your more beautiful bowl of pasta.

-Always known for their over-the-top decor, you won’t want to miss this spring’s floral designs coming to Scarpetta!
+Always known for their over-the-top decor, you won’t want to miss the floral designs that come to Scarpetta each spring!
 Feast on Italian dishes and you enjoy the beautiful views.

 Sit down for one of the best brunches in the city while you admire the lovely twisting vines of red roses that line the outdoor seating area at this French brasserie’s original location.